Movistar Team (men's team): Caisse d'Epargne (2006–2010)

-Movistar (2011– )
+Movistar (2011–current)

 On 31 May 2010, the Court of Arbitration for Sport upheld the appeals from WADA and the UCI regarding the suspension of Alejandro Valverde for his implication in the Operación Puerto doping case.
 Valverde was banned for two years, starting 1 January 2010 and after serving the two-year suspension returned to competition in 2012 riding for the Movistar Team.

 The 2011 season proved to be a transitional one for the team, with their first victory coming as a single stage win in the Tour Down Under, courtesy of Francisco José Ventoso.
 The team found success with stage wins in the Volta a Catalunya and Tour of the Basque Country.
 The team also won two stages of the Giro d'Italia: Ventoso won stage 6 and Vasil Kiryienka won stage 20.
 The team's final Grand Tour win came courtesy of Rui Costa in the Tour de France.